WARN Act · GAO Protests · Recompete Pipeline · Agency Scoring

 I lost my Texas HUB certification in December 2025.
 Can this still help me?

-Yes — and this is partly why the system was built.
+Yes, and this is partly why the system was built.
 The December 2025 mass decertification opened $2 billion in previously set-aside contracts to open competition.
 Those contracts are still being posted.
-BidWatchHQ monitors Texas SmartBuy, ESBD, and local Texas portals daily — including contracts that used to be HUB set-asides but are now open to anyone.
+BidWatchHQ monitors Texas SmartBuy, ESBD, and local Texas portals daily, including contracts that used to be HUB set-asides but are now open to anyone.
+The platform also covers state and local portals across Florida, North Carolina, and Virginia.
 The pipeline didn't disappear.
 You just have to see the contracts before your competitors do.

 Do I need a SAM.gov account to use BidWatchHQ?